barlone/PCSCSmartCardComponent/ReadMe.md

 ### Methods:

 **function Init: boolean;**
-Init tries to establish a connection with the SmartCard API and to read the list of installed readers.
+// Init tries to establish a connection with the SmartCard API and to read the list of installed readers.
 If the connection is successfull, and a minimum of one reader is found, TRUE is returned

-&nbsp;

 **function Open: boolean;**
-Open starts watching the selected reader for status changes
+// Open starts watching the selected reader for status changes

-&nbsp;

 **procedure   Close;**
-Close cancels all open requests and finishes watching the reader
+// Close cancels all open requests and finishes watching the reader

-&nbsp;

 **function ConnectCard: boolean;**
-Connect tries to connect to the card in the selected reader.
+// Connect tries to connect to the card in the selected reader.
 If successful, TRUE is returned

-&nbsp;

 **procedure DisconnectCard;**
-Disconnect disconnects from the card in the selected reader
+// Disconnect disconnects from the card in the selected reader

-&nbsp;

-**function GetResponseFromCard(const apdu: string): string;** **function GetResponseFromCard(const command: string; var data: string; var sw1, sw2: byte): boolean;** Let you send APDUs to the card.
+**function GetResponseFromCard(const apdu: string): string;** **function GetResponseFromCard(const command: string; var data: string; var sw1, sw2: byte): boolean;**
+// Let you send APDUs to the card.
 Either provide a complete APDU and get the resulting APDU as a string, or provide the command (CLA,INS,P1,P2,P3) and DATA and get SW1, SW2 and DATA as response and TRUE as result if the request was successful